MycallMike123/airbnb-clone-project/README.md

 **Database Optimization**
 Indexing and caching are used to improve performance and data retrieval speed.
 This ensures the platform scales efficiently as usage grows.

+## 🔐 API Security

+Security is critical in protecting user data, financial transactions, and the integrity of the platform.
+The following measures are implemented to ensure secure access to the backend APIs:

+**Authentication**
+Token-based authentication (e.g., JWT) ensures that only registered users can access protected resources.
+This helps safeguard personal data and prevents unauthorized access.

+**Authorization**
+Role-based access control determines what actions users can perform based on their role (e.g., host, guest, admin).
+This prevents users from modifying data they shouldn't have access to.

+**Rate Limiting**
+APIs are rate-limited to prevent abuse such as brute-force attacks or spamming endpoints.
+This protects server resources and ensures fair use for all clients.

+**Input Validation & Sanitization**
+All incoming data is validated and sanitized to prevent injection attacks and ensure data integrity.
+This protects the database from malicious inputs.

+**HTTPS Enforcement**
+All API requests are made over HTTPS to encrypt data in transit.
+This ensures sensitive information such as login credentials and payment details are securely transmitted.

+These security measures are essential for maintaining user trust, complying with data protection regulations, and protecting the system from vulnerabilities and attacks.